 Editor’s Note: Media interested in more information can contact NSF's Thomas Frey, APR, at firstname.lastname@example.org or +1 734 214 6242.
 World Coffee Research Communications Director Hanna Neuschwander is available at email@example.com, +1 503 560 7828, or Twitter: @WCoffeeResearch.

 About World Coffee Research: World Coffee Research is a nonprofit collaborative research and development program of the global coffee industry to grow, protect, and enhance supplies of quality coffee while improving the livelihoods of the families who produce it.
 The program is funded and driven by the global coffee industry, guided by producers, and executed by coffee scientists around the world.
 For more information, visit www.worldcoffeeresearch.org

-About NSF International: NSF International (nsf.org) is a global, independent organization that writes standards, and tests and certifies products for the food, water, health sciences and consumer goods industries to minimize adverse health effects and protect the environment.
+About NSF: NSF (nsf.org) is a global, independent organization that writes standards, and tests and certifies products for the food, water, health sciences and consumer goods industries to minimize adverse health effects and protect the environment.
 Founded in 1944, NSF is committed to protecting human health and safety worldwide and is a Pan American Health Organization/World Health Organization (WHO) Collaborating Center on Food Safety, Water Quality and Indoor Environment.
-NSF International provides expertise and accredited food services across all supply chain sectors, including agriculture, animal feed and welfare, produce, processing, distribution, dairy, seafood, quality management software, retail and restaurants.
+NSF provides expertise and accredited food services across all supply chain sectors, including agriculture, animal feed and welfare, produce, processing, distribution, dairy, seafood, quality management software, retail and restaurants.